Here are some sources of game records, of varying sizes and quality.

 |Table of contents|

-- BiGo - more than 1,500,000 games.
-About 50,000 of them are professional.
+- BiGo - Roughly 2,500,000 games (as of September 2014).
+About 95,000 of them have a professional, the remaining are amateurs and bots.
 Subscriptions available for updates.
 Proprietary format with possibility of export to SGF.

 - SmartGo - 60,144 professional games as of June 2013.
 Free updates to both program and database.
 Proprietary format, but individual games can be exported to SGF.

-- GoBase.org (no longer being updated since 2009) - A searchable collection of 35,000 pro games, along with articles, biographies, and too many other features to list here.
+- GoBase.org (asleep since 2009, with large updates end 2015 and end 2018) - A searchable collection of 98,918 pro games, along with articles, biographies, and too many other features to list here.
 One of the definitive online Go resources.
-Non-commercial, limited downloading, paid registration required.
+Limited downloading, paid registration required.
 SGF format.

-- Go4Go - 39,000 pro games as of December 2013.
+- Go4Go - 72,525 pro games as of March 12, 2018.
 Updated daily.
 All games freely viewable online.
 Limited downloading.
 For a small fee new games can be delivered through e-mail and the entire database may be downloaded.
 Also hosting an archive of commented games by Alexandre Dinerchtein.
 SGF format.
+Free registration required.

-- Fuseki Info - Online version of BiGo Assistant Profi (65,000 pro games).
+- Fuseki Info - Online version of BiGo Assistant Profi (about 100,000 pro games).
 Free account with database of >2 500 games.
 Premium account is commercial, yearly subscription.

 - Fuseki Info for KGS Go Server - Online database of KGS Go Server games (77,000 strong ama games).
 Free.

 - Go Game World - Over 1,000 commented pro games.
 Commercial, yearly subscription.
 Associated with weiqi.tom.com.

 - KifuDepot (Japanese language only) Asian pro games from 2016 and some old Japanese games.

 - Waltheri's go pattern search - position search in extensive database of pro games.